HerveFrezza-Buet/vq3/README.md

 git clone https://github.com/HerveFrezza-Buet/vq3
 ```

 Then, you can install the two packages as follows.
 The commands below concern the installation of the vq3 package, the installation of vq3demo is similar.
+You need to have opencv and demo2d installed to build vq3demo.
+The demo2d package is also available on my github.

 ```
 mkdir -p vq3/build